wkei/the-tab-of-words/README.md

   + Change `likes` to `hides` ( hiddens words will not appear anymore)
   + Fix words data manually...
 - `1.3.1`
-  + Fixed Firefox safety issue
-  + Voice feature is not ready now (looking for a text2voice service)
+  + Removed voice feature (still looking for a text2voice service)

 ## TODO